All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 This course explores the interdisciplinary character of environmental issues through an examination of a particular topic (climate change, for example) from numerous disciplinary perspectives (e.g., biology, chemistry, physics, political science, and economics).
 Prerequisites: none.
 (W)

-The Freshman Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
-Freshman seminars are offered in all campus departments and undergraduate college, and topics vary from quarter to quarter.
-Enrollment is limited to fifteen to twenty students with preference given to entering freshmen.
+The First-year Student Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
+First-year student seminars are offered in all campus departments and undergraduate college, and topics vary from quarter to quarter.
+Enrollment is limited to fifteen to twenty students with preference given to entering first-year students.

 ESYS 90.
 Perspectives on Environmental Issues (1)